ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/detection_event_rules.md

 These actions send notifications to external services when a detection event is triggered.
 The following notification actions are available:

-- `SlackNotificationAction`: sends a notification to a Slack channel via webhook.
+- `Slack Notification`: sends a notification to a Slack channel via webhook.
-- `DiscordNotificationAction`: sends a notification to a Discord channel via webhook.
+- `Discord Notification`: sends a notification to a Discord channel via webhook.
-- `EmailNotificationAction`: sends an email to the provided email address.
+- `Email Notification`: sends an email to the provided email address.
-- `TeamsNotificationAction`: sends a notification to Microsoft Teams via webhook.
+- `Teams Notification`: sends a notification to Microsoft Teams via webhook.
-- `MqttNotificationAction`: sends a notification to an MQTT broker.
+- `Mqtt Notification`: sends a notification to an MQTT broker.

 ### Plot Configuration